From the 1897 New York Red Book.

-In 1925 Matteson suffered personal tragedy when Nellie, his wife of over forty years, died at age 63.
+In 1925 Matteson suffered a personal tragedy when Nellie, his wife of over forty years, died at age 63.
 A year following her death he remarried to Delevan, NY resident Emily Murphy Knight, and following their marriage resided in both Delevan and Buffalo.
 Matteson continued to be active in civic affairs well into his seventh decade, serving as president of the Bank of Cattaraugus until his death, which occurred on September 18, 1935.
 The 77-year old former assemblyman's funeral took place at the East Otto Methodist Episcopal Church and he was later interred at the East Otto Cemetery.

 Earlier today I sought out Girvease Matteson's gravesite at the East Otto Cemetery and after a quick scope out of the surrounding stones found the Matteson family plot.
-Some photos from that excursion conclude his article....all in all an excellent way to spend a birthday!
+Some photos from that excursion conclude his article.
+All in all, an excellent way to spend a birthday!

 The Matteson family headstone.

 The graves of Girvease and Nellie Matteson.